-Our approach to safeguarding
+A child centred and coordinated approach to safeguarding

-All of our staff are an important part of the wider safeguarding system for our pupils.
+All those who are part of our school /college, including our staff are an important part of the wider safeguarding system for our pupils.

 It is everyone's responsibility to safeguard and promote the welfare of children; this includes everyone who comes into contact with children and their families.
-Everyone will consider, at all times, what is in the best interest for the child and ensure their practice is child-centred.
+Everyone will consider, at all times, what is in the best interest for the child and ensure their practice is child centred.